BeeDenley-Currie/Bootcamp-Assignments/README.md

 Within this repository I have also created a :
 - [X] [.gitignore](/.gitignore) file
 > .gitignore files are important because they hide certain files from `git status` and means that these files are not selected using commands like `git add`.
-Depending on what the repository is being used for, there may be a large amount of data and code for different libraries used in the files but which you wouldn't want to download each time, as it will bloat the downloads.</br>
+Depending on what the repository is being used for, there may be a large amount of data and code for different libraries used in the files but which you wouldn't want to download each time, as it will bloat the downloads.
+It can be set to ignore personal information, for example if there's a file with login details.</br>
 In this case I have chosen a standard .gitignore file for python, but the .gitignore file is not mandatory when creating a repo - just a good idea!